PILLAR

 Research

-In order to understand the users of Pillar and how they would interact with Pillar, I explored user personas, and conducted surveys that informed my decisions around information architecture, user flows and user permissions.
+In order to understand the users of Pillar and how they would interact with the platform, I created user personas, mapped out user journeys, and conducted discovery sessions with the clients.
+This helped inform my early iterations of user flows, information architecture, and user permissions.

 Sketches